 In addition to the proposed action, four action alternatives were considered, along with the no action alternative.
 Public scoping for this project began in 2016 and resulted in the identification of the issues described in part 5.3 of this draft record of decision (Draft ROD).
 The Final EIS (FEIS) (U.S. Forest Service 2021) was released to the public in January 2021, along with this Draft ROD.
-This Forest Service ROD is specific to the authorization of special uses on National Forest System (NFS) lands.
+However, on March 1, 2021, the U.S. Department of Agriculture (USDA) directed the Forest Service to withdraw the notice of availability and rescind the FEIS and Draft ROD.
+The USDA took this step to provide an opportunity for the agency to conduct a thorough review, to ensure regulatory compliance of environmental, cultural, and archaeological analyses, and to provide time for the Forest Service to fully understand concerns raised by Tribes and the public and the project's impact to these important resources.